In this chapter, let’s discuss what you should do when not having a client training session.

 Deal with the day-to-day

-When you work as a personal trainer, training clients is always at the forefront of your mind.
+When you work as a personal trainer, training clients is always at your mind.

 And it should be because that’s what you do.

 There are other day-to-day activities that, while not as important, shouldn’t be pushed aside, however.

 It’s for that reason that every day, it’s important to set time aside to keep on top of things.

 Well, you could contact clients to confirm their appointments the next day, especially if they are prone to be late or sometimes don’t just show up.

 You can also look to fill up your schedule a week at a time.